Loki (TV series): Casting

-Hiddleston, Mbatha-Raw, Mosaku, Cordero, Strong, Wilson, and Di Martino will return as Loki, Renslayer, Hunter B-15, Casey / Hunter K-5E, Miss Minutes, Mobius, and Sylvie, respectively, for the second season.
-Cordero was made a series regular for the second season.
-Majors also returns in the season, portraying Victor Timely, another variant of He Who Remains and Kang the Conqueror who was introduced at the end of Quantumania.
+Hiddleston, Di Martino, Mbatha-Raw, Mosaku, Cordero, Strong, Ellice, and Wilson return as Loki, Sylvie, Renslayer, Hunter B-15, Casey / Hunter K-5E, Miss Minutes, Hunter D-90, and Mobius, respectively, for the second season.
+Cordero and Ellice were made series regulars for the second season.
+Majors also returns in the season as He Who Remains, while also portraying an additional Kang the Conqueror variant Victor Timely, who was introduced at the end of Quantumania.
+Joining them for the season are Rafael Casal as Hunter X-5 / Brad Wolfe, Kate Dickie as General Dox, Liz Carr as Judge Gamble, Ke Huy Quan as Ouroboros "O.B.", and Richard Dixon as Robber Baron.